antmicro/topwrap/docs/source/developers_guide/tests.md

 All `kpm` data from examples can be generated using `nox`.
 This is useful when changing Topwrap functionality relating to kpm, as it avoids manually changing test data in every sample.
-Users can either update of example data such as the specification or update everything (dataflows, specifications, designs).
+Users can either update of example data such as the specification or update everything (dataflows, specifications).

 To update everything run:
 ```bash